NSO-developer/nso-gitbook/onf-tapi_rc/README.md

         OR:

+          - filter trim-schema all-with-status <enum>

+            Trim all nodes in the schema annotated with matching 'status' statements.

+            deprecated  - Means node is still supported, but usage no longer recommended.

+            obsolete    - Means node is not supported anymore, and should not be used.

+        OR:

           - filter trim-schema nodes-from-file <string> (default /tmp/nedcom-trim-schema-nodes.txt)

             Specify a path to a custom file to be used for trimming nodes.
 The file shall contain